-When the planet Sarpeidon is about to be destroyed by its star Beta Niobe becoming a supernova, Kirk, Spock and McCoy beam down and find it evacuated except for Atoz, its librarian, tending with his replicas a collection of unusual discs, which play the planet's history and (to their surprise) allow their users to travel into the past trough the atavachron, a time machine, into the periods each was studying on disc, but they jump in unprepared.
-McCoy and Spock find themselves locked in a planetary ice age 5,000 years ago, where Spock reverts to the barbaric age of the Vulcans, hence touchy and intensely attracted to the political exilee Zarabeth, who enjoys getting company but tells them return is impossible.
-Kirk lands in a Cromwellian period, where he's arrested and suspected of witchcraft, but realizes the magistrate must be a time traveler like him, and learns not being prepared at molecular level he can return through the time portal, and in fact must do so and contact Spock and ...
-Written by
+When the planet Sarpeidon is about to be destroyed, by its star Beta Niobe becoming a supernova, Kirk (William Shatner), Spock (Leonard Nimoy) and McCoy (DeForest Kelley) beam down and find it evacuated except for its librarian, Mr. Atoz (Ian Wolfe), tending to his replicas.
+They are a collection of unusual discs, which play the planet's history and (to their surprise) allow their users to travel into the past through the atavachron, a time machine, into the periods each was studying on disc.
+The crew travels unprepared, McCoy and Spock find themselves locked in a frozen ice age 5,000 years ago, where Spock reverts to the barbaric age of the Vulcans.
+He becomes very easily agitated, and is intensely attracted to the political prisoner Zarabeth (Mariette Hartley), who enjoys getting company but tells them return is impossible.
+Kirk arrives in a Cromwellian period, where he's arrested and suspected of witchcraft.
+He soon realizes the magistrate must be a time traveler like him, and ...

 Did You Know?

 When Kirk is walking and interacting in his timeline, there is no question or reaction to his uniform or appearance which is out of place in the time period.
 See more

 We can never go back.
 We must live out our lives here in the past.
 The atavachron has prepared our cell structure and our brain patterns to make life natural here.
 To return to the future would mean instant death.

 Captain James T. Kirk